PDB-REDO/pdb-redo-builder/README.md

 PDB-REDO builder
 ================

-This is a collection of Dockerfile's that can be used to create pdb-redo executables that will run on CentOS 7 without any dependency.
+This is a collection of Dockerfiles that can be used to create pdb-redo executables that will run on CentOS 7 without any dependency.

 They way this works is by creating docker images that can be used to run `configure` and `make`